JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/SetSurfaceType.rst

 UseSurfaceWaterFraction_
   | Use reported Surface Water Fraction.
   | (default false)

+.. _UseModelLandFraction:

+UseModelLandFraction_
+  | Use model land fraction in setting of the land-sea mask.
+If false, the Met Office OPS method using the model surface height is used instead.
+  | (default false)

+.. _SurfaceMetaDataName:

+SurfaceMetaDataName_
+  | Name of the variable storing the reported surface type
+  | (default MetaData/landOrSeaQualifier)

+MinLandFrac
+  | Minimum land fraction for assignment of land surface type.
+Only used if UseModelLandFraction is set to true.
+  | (default 0.5)

 MinIceFrac
   | Minimum ice fraction required for assignment of sea-ice surface type.